mozilla/pontoon/README.md

 To use PHP hooks:
  * Link `/hooks/` to your web server's document root.
- * Store Pontoon application path in the $path variable in your local PHP settings file in `/hooks/php/local-settings.php` if different from `http://localhost:8000`.
+ * Store Pontoon application path in the $path variable in `/hooks/php/local-settings.php` if different from `http://localhost:8000`.

-To extract strings, run `xgettext -L PHP --keyword=_w --from-code=UTF-8 --output=messages.pot *.php`.
+To extract strings, run:
+ * `xgettext -L PHP --keyword=_w --from-code=UTF-8 --output=messages.pot *.php`

 Updates
 -------